 Spray them, pull them, curse them, but there is no use to them: a bane on suburban perfection.

 I still bend to pull weeds.
 I still swipe them with my heavy garden clogs.
 But now I’ve also found a new use for them.

-Dandelions, aka Taraxacum officinale, have pain reducing abilities.
+Dandelions have pain-reducing abilities.
 And they make you feel homesteady when you find a use for them outside of serving them in green salads that kids won’t eat (& let’s be honest, you’re only putting them on the salads because you’re A. cheap, B. super granola-y or C. trying to feel homesteady (moi)).

 Dandelion salve!
 Not my recipe, of course, cause back to the first paragraph: I was a raised urbanite.

 Direct from www.montanahomesteader.com, I bring you the following recipe:

 - Make dandelion-infused oil…by cutting a bunch of dandelion flower heads and dry them for a day or two, then pack them into a canning jar and soak them with oil for four weeks, out of the sun.